0xWOLAND/website/src/content/blog/zcash-part-2.md

 The **discrete logarithm problem** asks:
 Given $g$ and $h = g^x$, find $x$.

 For small numbers, this is easy to solve by trial.
-But in large cyclic groups — especially those built from primes with hundreds of digits — the problem becomes extremely hard.
+But in large cyclic groups (especially those built from primes with hundreds of digits) the problem becomes extremely hard.
 For small numbers, this is easy to solve by trial.
 But in large cyclic groups (like those used in Ethereum's BLS signatures, where the modulus is a 381-bit prime) the problem becomes practically impossible to reverse, and that's exactly what makes it secure against [classical computers](https://www.cs.umd.edu/~amchilds/teaching/w08/l02.pdf).

 # Pedersen Vector Commitment Scheme

-Finally, we have the language to talk about tools that rely on group structure to ensure both **hiding** and **binding** — the two essential properties of a cryptographic commitment.
+Finally, we have the language to talk about tools that rely on group structure to ensure both **hiding** and **binding**: the two essential properties of a cryptographic commitment.
 One of the simplest and most elegant examples is the **Pedersen commitment**.

 ## Hiding and Binding